kaushik88/kaushik88.github.io/_posts/2016-05-03-product-review-waze.md

 {% include figure.html path="blog/personal/waze-plan.jpg" alt="Waze Plan" %}

-This feature lets you enter the time you would like to reach your destination and based on the traffic, would alert you to start accordingly.
-In the exampel above, if I want to reach office on time for a 10 AM meeting, Waze keeps checking the traffic and prompts me when I need to leave home.
+This feature does exactly that - lets you enter the time you would like to reach your destination and based on the traffic, would alert you to start accordingly.
+In the example above, if I want to reach office on time for a 10 AM meeting, Waze keeps checking the traffic and prompts me when I need to leave home.
 Simple, intuitive and genius indeed!

 **Sharing Your Drive**